MatteoBrentegani/PPO/README.md

 ### Training

-For run the code just run the main.c file into anaconda environment:
+For start the training run the main.py file into anaconda environment:

 ```
 activate tensorflow
 python main.c
 ```
-(If you want to change environment you should edit main.c)